josephrilling/dynbps/README.md

 https://arxiv.org/abs/1601.07463.
-In broad strokes, BPS works by sampling latent states from the posterior given by the DLM, and then builds the DLM using these states and continues to alternate between sampling building for the pre-specified number of MCMC iterations.
+In broad strokes, BPS works by sampling latent states from the posterior given by the DLM, and then builds the DLM using these states and continues to alternate between sampling and building for the pre-specified number of MCMC iterations.
 This back and fourth is closely related to the Forward Filter Backwards Smoothing algorithm (Prado and West Chapter 4), and allows BPS to correct for agent biases, codependencies, and mispecifications